VERIFY — Independent Eyes

 Situational edges and the Markov property

-The backward edges are situational rather than a fixed menu — VERIFY rolls back to whichever prior phase the failure actually points at, and the approval-flip outcome is not a routing at all but a state change on the plan — and it is this discipline of choosing where to go, edge by edge, that gives the phasic layer its name.
+The backward edges are situational rather than a fixed menu — VERIFY rolls back to whichever prior phase the failure actually points at, and the plan-refinement case adds its own mandatory backward edge to PLAN — and it is this discipline of choosing where to go, edge by edge, that gives the phasic layer its name.

 Forward transitions are automatic when the gate criteria are met; backward transitions are explicit and the agent has to choose where to roll back to.
-The state of the cycle is fully captured in the orchestrator’s data file — current phase, cycle number, multiplier, point counter, and a few transition flags (pre-gmode stash, suppress-increment, forwarded).
-No hidden continuation.
+The state of the cycle is fully captured in the orchestrator’s data file — current phase, cycle number, the rhythm counters, and a few transition flags (pre-gmode stash, suppress-increment, forwarded).
+No hidden continuation. ⓘ

 When VERIFY passes, the orchestrator advances the job to CONDENSE.